Russian strike on village kills 51, Ukrainian officials say, as Zelenskyy seeks more Western support

 About 60 people were in the cafe, attending a wake after a funeral, said Internal Affairs Minister Ihor Klymenko, who provided the death toll.

+Among the dead was a 6-year-old boy, and seven other people were wounded, said presidential chief of staff Andrii Yermak and Kharkiv Gov. Oleh Syniehubov.

-According to preliminary information from Kyiv, the village was struck by an Iskander missile.
+According to preliminary information from Kyiv, the village was hit by an Iskander missile.
 Emergency crews searched the smoldering rubble of damaged buildings.
 Ukrainian prosecutors released photos showing bloodied bodies.

-Hroza and other parts of the eastern Kharkiv region were seized by Russia early in the war and recaptured by Ukraine in September 2022.
+Hroza, which had a population of about 500 before the war, is located in the northeastern Kharkiv region.
+The village and other parts of the region were seized by Russia early in the war and recaptured by Ukraine in September 2022.

 On Thursday, Zelenskyy was at a summit of the European Political Community in Granada, Spain, where he asked for more Western support, saying that “Russian terror must be stopped.”